Circles24/high-level-designs/social-media/solution.md

 6. We can utlise change data capture on users and profile table to move it to elastic search cluster

 ## Database
-1. Postgres for followers table with index on follower id and following id
+1. Cassandra for followers table with partition on user id, sort by following id, change data capture to build User following table in async
 2. Cassandra for posts table, partition by user id, sort id to be creation timestamp
 3. Cassandra table for feed, partioned by user id, sort id to be creation timestamp
-4. Followers data should be cached in redis for fastlookup when fanning out posts
+4. Followers data should be cached in redis and in mem in Flink nodes for fast lookup when fanning out posts
 5. Postgres for users and profile data, here the query pattern is just read by primary key, which would be fast with postgres

 ## Architecture diagram